Helenology/Paper_MineSafe/README.md

 # A Brief Taste

-This repository provides python codes for the working paper ``Detecting Miners’ Unsafe Acts Automatically by Density Estimation and Deep Learning".
+This repository provides python codes for the working paper ``*Detecting Miners’ Unsafe Acts Automatically by Density Estimation and Deep Learning*".